OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:20

-Someone told him, “Your mother and brothers are standing outside, wanting to see you.”
+Someone informed him, “Your mother and brothers are standing outside, desiring to see you.”

 ## Luke 8:21